gafeol/capstone/README.md

 ## DEBUG

 - If OAuth is not doing the authentication correctly, check if the AUTH0_SECRET is really accessible by the code.
-- Launch tests with VSCode, otherwise they can't get the envvars